vetheve/Daily_Progress_Journal/February_2023.md

 __Last commits:__

 - "ADD: Implement and test Endpoint for adding new revenue records - POST Request." → Test passed successfully.
+- "ADD: Implement and test Endpoint for fetching records of a specific revenue - GET Request." → Test passed successfully.

 ### Issues !